Birkenhead Woodside railway station: Building

 The station was a grandiose building, with two semi cylindrical roofs covering much of the platforms.
 However, the size of the station made it have only five short (but wide) platforms, as much of the space was taken up by middle tracks and a roadway.

 The station building was known to local rail users as "the wrong way round"; for the majority of the station's life, its original rear entrance was used as the main booking hall, and Woodside's 'front' entrance was mainly for handling parcels.
 The latter entrance, covered in a porte-cochere to allow travelling gentry to avoid inclement weather, faced the graving dock on the south side of the station.
 It had been intended that passengers disembarking from the nearby ferry terminal of the same name would use this entrance.
 Unfortunately, the ferry companies were slow at co-operating and when the tram terminus opened in front of the ferry terminal in the early 1900s, the decision was made to keep the small 'back' entrance a permanent fixture.
 That was very unfortunate, as passengers arriving at the station never got to see the huge sandstone fireplaces, decorative brick work and massive timber roof trusses holding up the roof of the intended booking hall, which has been described by Marcus Binney of Save Britain's Heritage as "a station of truly baronial proportions and being worthy of any London terminus".

 Services

-Birkenhead Woodside was the terminus for local services to Chester, Helsby, West Kirby, and destinations in North Wales via Ruabon.
+Birkenhead Woodside served as the terminus for local services to Chester, Helsby, West Kirby, and destinations in north Wales via Ruabon.

-Routes further afield included Great Western Railway (GWR) services to Chester General, Wrexham General, Shrewsbury, Wolverhampton Low Level, Birmingham Snow Hill, and London Paddington.
-There were also daily through trains to the Kent coast via Oxford, Reading and Redhill run jointly with the Southern Railway whose green liveried stock was to be seen at Woodside on alternate days, and summer services to Bournemouth.
+Additionally, it offered routes to Great Western Railway (GWR) services to Chester General, Wrexham General, Ruabon, Shrewsbury, Wolverhampton Low Level, Birmingham Snow Hill, and London Paddington.
+Daily, through trains to the Kent coast via Oxford, Reading and Redhill were also available, jointly operated with the Southern Railway.
+Southern Railway's green-liveried stock could be seen at Woodside on alternate days.
+Moreover, summer services to Bournemouth were provided.